Multimodal Image Feature Pipeline with MaxFrame#

 Configure OSS RAM role#

-to create an OSS bucket and a RAM role with OSS read permission.
-In this
+Refer to the service enablement and authorization section in OSS mounting and use practices to create an OSS bucket and a RAM role with OSS read permission.
+In this example, the code only needs the RAM role ARN passed through with_fs_mount as storage_options={"role_arn": ROLE_ARN}.

-The service-linked-role step shown in the console guide is not used by this
+The service-linked-role step shown in the console guide is not used by this example.
+If your MaxCompute service has already been enabled, focus on the RAM role and OSS permission configuration needed by role_arn.

 Environment setup#